dougeby/IntuneDocs/InTuneDocs/DeployUse/vpn-connections-in-microsoft-intune.md

 ## Methods of securing VPN profiles

-VPN profiles can use a number of different connection types and protocols from various manufacturers.
+VPN profiles can use a number of different connection types and protocols from different manufacturers.
 These connections are typically secured through one of two methods.

 ### Certificates